petra1/ADemonstration/README.md

 <p>

 The app "A Demonstration" does not store any data permanently (not even on the device) or pass it on to third parties.
-The data entered is also not evaluated in any way.

 </p>